krzysztofzajaczkowski/prestashop-clean-installation/README.md

-# PrestaShop docker-compose easy install
+# PrestaShop docker-compose clean installation

 ## Follow these steps to get started: